associacaosilo/silo.org.br/_posts/2021-06-14-resilience-2021-open-call-en.md

 * Portfolio or curriculum or information about scientific research including personal data and contact information (name, address, nationality, date of birth, email, telephone)
 * Homepage link and other references, if any.

+Proposals submitted in Portuguese, English or Spanish will be accepted.

 **Deadline for applications: July 31, 2021.**